kyma-project/istio/docs/contributor/draft/rate-limiting-poc/06-sum-up-rate-limiting.md

 Pros:
 - Drop-in replacement for Redis
-- Fully compatible with Envoys ratelimit service
+- Fully compatible with Envoy's rate limit service
 - Considered stable
-- Easy to deploy in Kyma cluster
+- Easy to deploy in a Kyma cluster
 Cons:
-- Not known in the goat team
+- Not known in the Goat team
-- Much less popular, and less mature than Redis
+- Much less popular and less mature than Redis